AGU asks that participants at all AGU meetings, including the 2017 Fall Meeting, observe these guidelines:

 - The use of social media during all oral and poster sessions, lectures, keynotes, town halls, and social events is welcomed, including live tweeting.

-- AGU encourages participants to include the meeting hashtag in all tweets to increase engagement, and to employ other commonly used hashtags.
+- AGU encourages participants to include the meeting hashtag (such as #AGU17 for the 2017 Fall Meeting) in all tweets to increase engagement, and to employ other commonly used hashtags.

 - Photography, video and audio recording by individuals for personal use only is allowed at social events, in the Exhibit Hall and in public spaces throughout the meeting.
 Please be respectful and considerate of others.

 - Photography, video and audio recording of oral sessions and posters, and lectures and keynotes is not allowed.

 AGU staff and AGU-sponsored photographers, videographers and science writers capture content from selected sessions, lectures, keynotes and town halls, and much of that content will be shared by AGU on social media.
 The AGU On-Demand program also provides another avenue for sharing science and presentations from the meeting with selected videos of sessions and lectures that are free of charge and open to everyone.